Brian Butler (artist)

-Brian Butler is an American artist, filmmaker and musician influenced by dark arts from Los Angeles, California.
+Brian Butler is an American artist, filmmaker and musician from Los Angeles, California influenced by the dark arts.

 Career

-Butler is an artist and filmmaker who explores the dark arts that influences his art pieces, music videos and psychedelic short films.
+Butler is an artist and filmmaker who explores the dark arts that influence his art pieces, music videos and psychedelic short films.

 In 2013, Butler staged a performance of The Bartzabel Working by Aleister Crowley.
 His film Babylon Working starred Paz de la Huerta and screened at the Museum of Contemporary Art, Los Angeles.
 Butler produced several films with Kenneth Anger such as Night of Pan with Vincent Gallo.
 He collaborated with Anger in the band Technicolor Skull and was his manager.

 Butler filmed The Dove and the Serpent in Normandy and worked on the music video Modern Art by Black Lips.